 DMACC offers to pay instructors $500 per credit for the

 never been taught online before.
-The following are instructions regarding the Online Course Grant Application Process.
-All of these forms must be completed and submitted in order to be paid.
+Follow the instructions below.
+All steps and forms must be completed and submitted to Distance Learning in order to be paid.

-You must contact the Distance Learning Director to setup an appointment with your Dean to determine if there is a need for your desired course.
-Please follow the following procedure:
+Contact Distance Learning to set up an appointment with your Dean/Provost to determine if there is a need for your desired course.
+Please follow this procedure:

 - Complete the

 Online Course Development Application (PDF, 3 pages, includes a

 Print Option: Print the PDF, fill it out with a pen, and sign it.
 Deliver or mail it (or scan it in and email it) to the next person for a signature.